grinnelldennis/datavis-dhallfinal/filtering.md

 @Ben: I am going to omit the last element for both arrays and make them separate fields (probably a global) the next time I push a change.
+Depending on what you need I could also include a sum attribute for each of the objects.

 ### populateDayArray()